- Docs Home

 DCL (Data Control Language): It is used to define access privileges and security levels.

 Common DDL features are creating, modifying, and deleting objects (such as tables and indexes).
-The corresponding commands are CREATE
+The corresponding commands are CREATE, ALTER, and DROP.

 Show, create and drop a database